botcoin-core/bitcore-node/README.md

 ## Configuration

-The main configuration file is called "bitcore-node.json".
-This file instructs bitcore-node for the following options:
+The main configuration file is called "botcore-node.json".
+This file instructs botcore-node for the following options:

 - location of database files (datadir)
 - tcp port for web services, if configured (port)
-- bitcoin network type (e.g. mainnet, testnet3, regtest), (network)
+- botcoin network type (e.g. mainnet, testnet3, regtest), (network)
 - what services to include (services)
 - the services' configuration (servicesConfig)